Vermont landlord tenant bill fails in Senate

 Who Loses

-Tenant advocacy groups lose an opportunity to expand protections.
+Tenant advocacy groups lose an opportunity to strengthen renter protections in the current session.

 What to Watch Next